zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Kathy Lee: If you insist.

-Rashed: You have people working on this floor and i t’s not structurally sound, and certainly not intended for heavy manufacturing.
+Rashed: You have people working on this floor and it’s not structurally sound, and certainly not intended for heavy manufacturing.
 This attic was never meant for industrial use.

 Kathy Lee: It’s only temporary . . .